Billing refactor

 Statement tab

-We also added some copy to guide them to what they can do on the page.
+Copy at the top guides what they can do on the page.

 Adding ‘statement’ in pagination grounds users to what they’re looking at.
 Previously, it said “Viewing: 1 - 12 of 48”.

-Right-aligning dollar amount for easy scanning.
-A huge win for style guide.
+Right-aligning dollar amount for easy number scanning.

 Previous CTA was ‘download’ but it opens in a new tab.
 Initially I suggested ‘view’, but accessibility preferred ‘view PDF’ so we rolled with it..